GabrieleRisso/SMSgpt/README.md

 # REAL WORLD USE:
 Remove/comment the line: ```counter=$((counter+1))```

-This allows remote clientes to contact your phone number and recive chatGPT reply messages on their phone over GSM network.
+This allows remote clients to contact your phone number and receive chatGPT reply messages on their phone over the GSM network.

 ## Limitation and bugs:
 ```
 .
-One message at the time is supportd, the programs trips if there are more the ONE message. it starts talking to itself...
+Only one message at the time is supported, it trips if there are more the one message. it starts talking to itself...
 .
 SMSs are limited to 160 chars.
 For now I'm limiting individual SMS to that lenght and not splitting them.
 .
-A message is not sent when the body contains special chars, like emoji or strenge char.
+A message is not sent when the body contains special chars, like emoji or strange char.
-. real word use: the reply sms from the server to the client is not displayed on server SMS messaging app.
+.
+Real word use mode issue: the reply SMS sent from the server to the client is not displayed on server SMS messaging app, only in the console and client message app.
 ```

+## Leave a star if you enjoy this